kousuke-nakano/jQMC/README.md

 ## Supporting HF/DFT packages
 `jQMC` can prepare a trial wavefunction from a `TREX-IO` file.
-Below is the list of HF/DFT packages that adopt `TREX-IO` for reading writing wave functions:
+Below is the list of HF/DFT packages that adopt `TREX-IO` for writing wave functions:

 - [Quantum Package](https://github.com/QuantumPackage/qp2)
 - [PySCF](https://github.com/pyscf/pyscf)